Pentagon Tells the White House to Stop Politicizing Military

 Trump, who long feuded with McCain, has said he knew nothing about the request, but added that “somebody did it because they thought I didn’t like him, OK?
 And they were well-meaning, I will say.”

-Shanahan told reporters traveling with him to South Korea that he is not planning to seek an investigation by the Pentagon’s internal watchdog into the matter “because there was nothing carried out” by the Navy.
+Shanahan told reporters traveling with him to South Korea on Sunday that he is not planning to seek an investigation by the Pentagon’s internal watchdog into the matter “because there was nothing carried out” by the Navy.
 He added that he still needs to gather more information about exactly what happened and what service members did.

 “How did the people receiving the information — how did they treat it,” Shanahan said.
 “That would give me an understanding on the next steps” to take.